Newcomb

 AreaSearch assessment of residential development drivers sees a low level of activity in Newcomb, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Newcomb has received approximately 17 dwelling approvals per year over the past five financial years.
-This totals an estimated 87 homes.
-So far in FY26, 9 approvals have been recorded.
-The area has experienced population decline, suggesting new supply has likely kept up with demand.
+AreaSearch analysis of ABS building approval numbers shows Newcomb has received around 17 dwelling approvals per year on average over the past five financial years, totalling an estimated 87 homes.
+As of FY26, 9 approvals have been recorded.
+The area's population decline suggests new supply has likely kept pace with demand, offering buyers good choice, while new properties are constructed at an average expected cost of $337,000.
+This year, $19.5 million in commercial approvals have been registered, indicating moderate levels of commercial development.

 Frequently Asked Questions - Development